 - blisters on skin

-- swelling of the face and tongue
+- swelling of the face, throat, tongue, lips. and eyes

 Levetiracetam may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.